isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 third_nav_title: Grassroots Organisations
 variant: markdown
 ---

+### Celebrating Citizens’ Consultative Committees’ 60th Anniversary

+Established in 1965, the Citizens’ Consultative Committees (CCCs) are the apex grassroots organisations under the People’s Association, working closely with fellow grassroots organisations to serve residents’ diverse needs.
+In 2025, we celebrate the CCCs’ 60th Anniversary of service to the community in nurturing a sense of belonging and care.

+Journey through the CCCs' milestone community initiatives over the past 60 years, spanning arts and culture, sports, and social services.

+image

 The Citizens' Consultative Committees (CCCs) is a vital bridge between the people and the Government.
 The CCCs plan and lead major grassroots activities within the constituency, oversee local assistance programmes, and organise major fund-raising projects and national campaigns.